ArduPilot/ArduConfigurator/README.md

 1. Dont forget to add your user into dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access
 2. If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist

+### WSL2

+1. The configurator will run on WSL2 as long as you have X configured and an X server running without auth (e.g. XLaunch)
+2. WSL2 does not support USB so no direct communication with flight controllers is currently possible

 ## Support